karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Notice that I didn't call MongoDB a *replacement* for relational databases, but rather an *alternative*.
 It's a tool that can do what a lot of other tools can do.
 Some of it MongoDB does better, some of it MongoDB does worse.
 Let's dissect things a little further.

-## Dynamic Schema ##
+## Flexible Schema ##
-An oft-touted benefit of document-oriented database is that they have dynamic schema.
+An oft-touted benefit of document-oriented database is that they don't enforce a fixed schema.
 This makes them much more flexible than traditional database tables.
-I agree that dynamic schema is a nice feature, but not for the main reason most people mention.
+I agree that flexible schema is a nice feature, but not for the main reason most people mention.

 People talk about schema-less as though you'll suddenly start storing a crazy mishmash of data.
 There are domains and data sets which can really be a pain to model using relational databases, but I see those as edge cases.
 Schema-less is cool, but most of your data is going to be highly structured.
 It's true that having an occasional mismatch can be handy, especially when you introduce new features, but in reality it's nothing a nullable column probably wouldn't solve just as well.